 On a trip through the Cotswold region of England, I was impressed with the mythology (and longevity) of the Rollright Stones.
 The picture above shows a circle of knights with their king.
 Read more about them here.
 They were built by late Stone Age people over 4000 years ago.

 Stones often represent obstacles or a certain barren quality.
 Yet those same “stones” can be viewed as a source of our strength and stability.
 I am reminded of scripture that talks about the stone the builders rejected becoming the cornerstone of something greater.
 Throughout ancient manuscripts we find that much of what we consider worthless, is actually valuable.

-My home in Hawai`i is on an acre of a particular type of lava rock known as a’a, a lumpy, rocky substance that blew out of the depths of our volcano.
-I have no problem calling my “pile of rocks” (in which very little grows) a “garden.”
-But there are many nutrients in the seemingly useless lava that somehow nourishes my plants.
+One of my homes in Hawai`i where I lived for about ten years was on an acre of a particular type of lava rock known as a’a, a lumpy, rocky substance that blew out of the depths of our volcano.
+I had no problem calling my “pile of rocks” (in which very little grows) a “garden.”
+But there are many nutrients in the seemingly useless lava that somehow can nourish our plants.

 One weighty scripture says that if we are kept quiet, if we are not allowed to speak, even the stones will cry out!
 It is time for us to cry out for basic human rights.

 The rocks in my garden were tossed out by Madam Pele, our Volcano Goddess.
 I like to think she was demonstrating outrage.

 When we feel the least valuable, when we feel our voice is not heard, when others cannot speak for themselves, we must become transformed, reclaim our strengths, and cry out!

 A hui hou!